The Credentialing Office is open:

 What are the requirements to become an authorized signer?

-• Authorized Signers are required to attend training once every 12 months in order to have portal access and remain authorized.
-For example, if you take the class on Jun.
-21, 2020 you will need to retrain by the same date the following year.
+- Authorized Signers are required to attend training once every 12 months to have portal access and remain authorized.
+For example, if you take the class on June 21, 2020, you will need to retrain by the same date the following year.

 Who do I contact to register for the AS training course?

-*Due to COVID-19 precautions, all Authorized Training sessions will be held via WebEx for the foreseeable future.
+*All Authorized Signer Training sessions will be held via Teams Meeting for the foreseeable future.

 How do I reset my portal password?